ioBroker/ioBroker.repositories/README.md

 This is not suitable.

 Because of that we ask you to give ioBroker organisation publish rights to update the npm package.
-We will use it only in emergency or if author do not react on owr requests.
+We will use it only in emergency or if author do not react to our requests.

 To add the ioBroker organisation to npm packet, you must write following, after the packet is published: